Whisky Experience at Home with Once Upon a Whisky

 Welcome on board!
 At Once Upon A Whisky, we are passionate about sharing the stories behind the water of life, especially those that fascinated us the most.

-This is why we have just launched our brand new, exclusive tasting pack.
+This is why we have launched a collection of exclusive tasting sets.

-Come with us on a fascinating whisky journey around the world and try some of our favourite whiskies while learning about their story.
+Come with us on a fascinating whisky journey around the world, where you can try some of our favourite whiskies and learn about their stories.

-But, now, let’s dive inside the box!
-Whether you have ordered one of our tasting packs or you are considering getting one, we want to share some of the stories behind the drams we have selected for you.
+But now, let’s dive inside the box!
+Whether you have ordered one of our tasting packs or are considering getting one, we want to share some of the stories behind the drams we selected for you.

 Enjoy the journey!